kkolyan/leoquery/README.md

 It copies structs more that LeoECS, so CPU load is higher.
 Though it may be improved for some amount in future, some performance sacrifice is a conscious choice.

-### Multi-worlds
-LeoECS Lite requires manual world-entity distruibution management to reach maximum performance, because single-world approach may show performance degradation in projects with tons of single-component entities (aka "events").

-This library is intended to keep world-entity management under the hood with agile semi-automatic configuration or fully automatic.

-Current implementation doesn't bother about it at all, but future development is about two non-conflicting approaches:
-* Attribute-based hinting on component level (semi-automatic, because attributes should be placed by user)
-* Dynamic on-fly management (fully automatic)

 # Installation

 ## As unity module